-The ATP funds a state technical assistance center by programming funds to the Department to administer contracts to support all current and potential ATP applicants.
+The Commission intends to fund a state technical assistance center by programming funds to the Department to administer contracts to support all current and potential ATP applicants.
 Typical Active Transportation Resource Center roles include:

-- Providing technical assistance and training resources to help agencies deliver existing and future projects and to strengthen community involvement in future projects including those in disadvantaged communities. - Assisting with program evaluation.
+Providing technical assistance and training resources to help agencies deliver existing and future projects and to strengthen community involvement in future projects including those in disadvantaged communities.
+Assisting with program evaluation.